7 Easy Ways to Spend Your Homeschool Charter Funds in California

 2. Spend Your Charter School Funds with Curriculum

 I know what you’re thinking?
 I already have my curriculum!

 Take a look closely at your current curriculum.

 Is a kid close to completing the curriculum for a subject?
-It might be a good idea to order more curriculum.
+It might be a good idea to order more curricula.

 Take a look at each subject and order any workbooks or helpful accessories.

-Ask your kids about their curriculum.
-I ask my kids, “do you like this book we are working on?”
+You can ask your kids about their curriculum.
+I ask my kids, “Do you like this book we are working on?”
 They give their opinion, and I decide to modify or possibly discontinue a curriculum.

 Sometimes I have to skip ahead because they know the material and are bored, or I find a way to supplement dry worksheets with videos.